Chapter 5 On-Policy vs Off-Policy Reinforcement Learning: SARSA, Q-Learning, and Monte Carlo in R

 5.4 Off-Policy Monte Carlo with Importance Sampling

-Off-policy Monte Carlo uses importance sampling to learn the value of a target policy (e.g., greedy) from episodes generated by a behavior policy (e.g., random).
-The return \(G_t\) (cumulative discounted reward from time \(t\) onward) is weighted by the importance sampling ratio:
+Off-policy Monte Carlo control learns a target policy (e.g., greedy) from episodes generated by a possibly different behavior policy, using importance sampling to correct for the mismatch.
+For a return \(G_t\) from time \(t\), the importance sampling ratio is

 # Common settings